 What is your Role as an Incident Lead?

 To start with, being an incident lead means stepping into the spotlight when the pressure’s on.
-You’re not just solving technical problems—you’re the conductor of the entire incident response orchestra, ensuring disruptions are handled swiftly and efficiently.
+You’re not just solving technical problems—you’re the conductor of the entire incident impact analysis process, ensuring disruptions are handled swiftly and efficiently.

 Your Responsibilities as an Incident Lead